praF02/anevicon/README.md

 $ anevicon --receiver=93.184.216.34:80 --test-duration=3min --packets-count=7000
 ```

-### Custom message
+### Custom messages
-By default, Anevicon will generate a random packet with a specified size.
+By default, Anevicon will generate a random packet with a default size (32768).
 In some kinds of UDP-based tests, packet content makes sense, and this is how you can specify it using the `--send-file` or `--send-message` options:

 ```bash
 # Test the 80 port of example.com with the custom file 'message.txt'